 Many lawyers want to provide services that make people happy.
 Helping people brings personal satisfaction to the lawyer and betters the community.
 Tired of litigation or working in an area of law that breeds constant conflict?
-While elder law isn’t entirely conflict-free, it is oftentimes much less stressful than many other areas of law.
+While elder law is not entirely conflict-free, it is often much less stressful than many other areas of law.

 Elder law can also be profitable for the practitioner.
 Forbes estimates that planning for the “spouse of someone with Alzheimer’s disease who has $1.7 million in” various assets (including the home) would run $8,000 to $16,000.
 Imagine the extra revenue you could bring into your firm if you incorporated elder law into your practice.